IMAGINE LIFE WITHOUT ACCESS TO A DOCTOR

 Rongdhonu Hospital Ship

-In 2010, Greenpeace generously gifted their legendary Rainbow Warrior to Friendship.
+In 2010, Greenpeace generously gifted their legendary Rainbow Warrior II to Friendship.
 The vessel was converted into a hospital ship enabling us to bring lifesaving medical services to men, women and children in remote coastal areas of the Bay of Bengal…areas that had been previously inaccessible.

 Gallery – Onboard the Rongdhonu Hospital Ship